spnow/ctf-writeups-3/writeups-2015/haxdump_pwn300_pwnxy/README.md

 We provided you with a free proxy so you can escape the NSA! nc pwnxy.haxdump.com 1337
 ___
+### Soluction

-(NOTE 2: if you want to execute the perl commands, remove the backslashes and run that command as
+(NOTE: if you want to execute the perl commands, remove the backslashes and run that command as
 	one line.
 Otherwise you may not get the right output)

 Ok let's start.
 What program does?
 It accepts a string in the form: GET http://somehost.com